Customs Anti-smuggling Act

 Article 4

-The term " a declaration of import or export cargoes is made" referred to in this Act means the importation or exportation of cargoes through a commercial port associated with a Customs declaration pursuant to the Customs Act and relevant laws and regulations.
+The term "a declaration of import or export goods" referred to in this Act means the importation or exportation of goods through a commercial port with a Customs declaration pursuant to the Customs Act and relevant laws and regulations.

 Article 5